 No matter where you work, it’s crucial that you always carry yourself with professionalism and grace in the workplace – especially considering how it can impact your chances of getting ahead in the company.
-Even if you work in a small startup with just two other employees.
-After all, you don’t want a reputation of being the office slacker now, do you?
+Even if you work in a small startup with just two other employees professionalism is important - you don’t want a reputation of being the office slacker now, do you?

-Luckily, we’ve put together a list of 15 essential tips to help you maintain professionalism in the workplace at all times.
+Luckily, we’ve put together a list of 20 essential tips on how to be professional at work.

 Remember to treat everyone equally, whether they’re the cleaner or the CEO.
-Likewise, respect all your company’s policies, even if you don’t agree with them – they’ve been put in place for a reason, so if you think that keeping your phone in your bag is completely ridiculous (especially in today’s digital age), make sure you follow the rules.
+Likewise, respect all your company’s policies, even if you don’t agree with them – they’ve been put in place for a reason.
+So, even if you think that keeping your phone in your bag is completely ridiculous (especially in today’s digital age), you should still follow the rules.

-Looking the part is half the battle when it comes to maintaining a professional image for yourself in the workplace.
-In fact, a good work outfit can make you feel more confident and ready for the day ahead – kind of like putting on your suit of armour and riding into battle.
+Looking the part is half the battle when it comes to maintaining a professional image in the workplace.
+A good work outfit can make you feel more confident and ready for the day ahead – it’s kind of like putting on your suit of armour and riding into battle.

-In other words, make sure you’re always on top of your game by dress for success.
-This means closely following your company’s dress code to a T. You could even dress a little smarter if you want to – of course, that doesn’t mean going overboard and rocking up to the office in a 3-piece suit if you work in a casual startup, for example.
-That will definitely make you stand out – but for all the wrong reasons!
+In other words, make sure you’re always on top of your game by dressing for success.
+This means closely following your company’s dress code to a T. You could even dress a little smarter if you want to – of course, that doesn’t mean going overboard and rocking up to the office in a three-piece suit if you work in a casual startup, for example.
+That will make you stand out – but for all the wrong reasons!

 Arriving on time is perhaps one of the best ways to demonstrate your workplace professionalism and get noticed by upper management in the process.

-So, if you have an important meeting at 9am, aim to arrive 5 minutes earlier.
-The same applies to arriving to work each day – you might think that strolling a few minutes late into work isn’t going to damage your image, but your clock-watching boss will likely think otherwise.
+So, if you have an important meeting at 9am, aim to arrive five minutes earlier.
+The same applies to arriving to work– you might think that strolling in a few minutes late isn’t going to damage your image, but your clock-watching boss will likely think otherwise.

 No matter how much you love your job, there will always be days when you simply want to give up and throw in the towel, whether that’s because you received negative feedback or a colleague said something to upset you.
 Whatever the case, it’s important to stay positive and behave as professionally as possible, so push any personal feelings aside and remind yourself of all the reasons why you love your job.

 This also applies to when you’re given tasks to complete that fall outside your job description.
-Rather than complain about how ‘unfair’ it is and how it’s ‘not your job’, you’ll do good to shift your attitude and start accepting any additional duties with a positive outlook – after all, it will help you progress your career in the long run.
+Rather than complaining about how unfair it is and how it’s not your job, you’ll do good to shift your attitude and start accepting any additional duties with a positive outlook.
+This will help you progress your career in the long run.

 Having an open and honest line of communication with your manager is imperative, especially if you want to get anywhere during your time at the company or in your career in general.
-Your manager needs to know they can rely on you for anything, so make sure you deliver – whether that’s ensuring that last-minute booking is executed correctly or that you’re calling in sick when you are indeed sick (unlike that colleague of yours who keeps pulling a sickie instead of taking a personal day).
+Your manager needs to know they can rely on you for anything, so make sure you deliver – whether that’s ensuring a last-minute booking is executed correctly or that you’re calling in sick when you are indeed sick.

 So, next time you’re running late, don’t make up a ridiculous excuse; just be honest and tell your boss that you didn’t hear your alarm go off.
 They’ll appreciate the honesty and, in return, reciprocate it.

-A tidy workspace denotes that you’re organised, that all your tasks are in order and that you’re on top of everything (even if you’re not), as well as cut time down in half to find important documents you need ASAP.
-Not only that but it also suggests that you respect company property and that you take care of it just as you do your personal belongings.
+A tidy workspace denotes that you’re organised, that all your tasks are in order and that you’re on top of everything (even if you’re not).
+Not only will it make it easier to find important documents you need when you need them, but it also suggests that you respect company property and that you take care of it just as you do your personal belongings.
 A tidy working area will also help you declutter your mind and work professionally.

 No matter who you’re talking to, even if it’s your work bestie, it’s important to be tactful in the workplace.
 If you need to approach a tricky situation, for example, be sure to not act with emotion and instead take a few minutes to gather your thoughts to avoid saying something you may later regret.